-Prior to vacation or absence, alternative drug testing location(s) must be approved by the board.
+Prior to vacation or absence, any alternative to the licensee's drug testing requirements (including frequency) must be approved by the board.

 Laboratories shall be certified and accredited by the U.S. Department of Health and Human Services.

 A collection site must submit a specimen to the laboratory within one (1) business day of receipt.
 A chain of custody shall be used on all specimens.
 The laboratory shall process results and provide legally defensible test results within seven (7) days of receipt of the specimen.
 The appropriate board will be notified of non-negative test results within one (1) business day and will be notified of negative test results within seven (7) business days.